ppy/osu-wiki/news/2017-12-23-community-contributors-2017.md

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/nwolf.png)

 Statistically speaking, Nwolf is the World Cup tournaments statistician to end all statisticians.
-Responsible for the organization and collation of the numerous achievements, firsts and trends observed within all of the official World Cups across all modes, Nwolf's work is responsible for allowing so many people the means to follow the tournaments as they happen, and guiding and educating the intricate artistry that make these tournaments tick behind the scenes.
+Responsible for the organization and collation of the numerous achievements, firsts and trends observed within all of the official World Cups across all modes, Nwolf's tireless dedication is the reason why so many are able to follow the tournaments as they happen.
+His insight and trends tracking have been instrumental in guiding many aspects of the tournament's growth, such as mappool selection and more.

 ### Yazzehh

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/yazzehh.png)

 Referee extraordinaire, there are scarce few community-run tournaments that do not have Yazzehh's presence in them somewhere.
 Her contributions lauded in an episode of the osu!
-Coffee Hour, Yazzehh is a poster-child for the 'get in and make it happen' attitude that makes osu! tick, and it is through her attitude and those like her that the future of the community tournaments scene rests.
+Coffee Hour, Yazzehh is a poster-child for the 'get in and make it happen' attitude that makes osu! tick, and it is through her attitude and those like her that the future of the community tournaments scene stems from.

 ### Evrien